stevencmann2/stevencmann2/README.md

 ## Read Me

-I'm Steven, a Marketing Automations Specialist/Developer and graduate of the University of Texas Full Stack Web Development Bootcamp.
-As a Marketing Automations Specialist, I implement technically diverse solutions across a variety of platforms specifically tailored for clients needs.
+I'm Steven, a CRM/Marketing Automations Manager and graduate of the University of Texas Full Stack Web Development Bootcamp.
+I implement technically diverse solutions across a variety of platforms specifically tailored for clients needs.
 Keep scrolling to see various emails I've developed over the years, or view my bootcamp [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.